-Fillings usually last somewhere between 10-20 years, depending on the location in your mouth, how well you care for your teeth, and the material from which the filling was made.
-You can expect your filling to last you for decades to come with proper care.
+You can expect your filling to last you for decades to come, depending on the location in your mouth, how well you care for your teeth and the material from which the filling was made.

-To make sure your filling lasts as long as possible, make sure that you come to Redmond Art of Dentistry for regular six-month teeth cleanings and oral exams with Dr. Daniel Bickel.
+To make sure your filling lasts as long as possible, schedule your regular six-month teeth cleanings and oral exams.
 Dr. Bickel can examine your teeth and your fillings, and make sure that your filling is still in good shape.

 As mentioned above, you need to make sure you come to our office every six months for an oral exam and teeth cleaning.
 But proper at-home oral care is also essential for maintaining your filling and your natural teeth.